meare/juggler/README.md

 * verify mocks;
 * alter and build imposters;

-Only HTTP imposters are supported are supported at the moment.
+Only HTTP imposters are supported at the moment.

 ## Install